info-201-wi24/INFO-201-Final-Project/README.md

 # Dietary Composition and Mental Health
 ## INFO 201 "Foundational Skills for Data Science"

-Authors: Amy Chung, Sophia Zuo, Tian Ruifeng, Sena Mohammed Birka
+Authors: Amy Chung, Sophia Zuo, Ruifeng Tian, Sena Mohammed Birka

 For the Final Project -- Data Wrangling, add the following to this code repository: